Open Search

 How to Prepare for a Therapy Session

 By scheduling a clinical counseling session, you’re admitting that you don’t have all the answers when it comes to your mental health.
 Whether you’re dealing with anger, substance abuse, or grief, admitting you need help is a good place to start.
 If you’ve never been to therapy before, you may feel nervous or even anxious about your first session.
 Those feelings are common.
-Counselors suggest several things you can do beforehand to help you be more mindful and less fearful of the process.
+Counselors suggest several things you can do beforehand to help you be more mindful and less fearful of the process of your therapy journey.

 List questions you have.
 These could be about anything.
 You may have questions about the counseling process or how many individual therapy sessions are typically required.
 First-time clients often ask about the therapist’s qualifications, experience, and approach to treatments.
 Or you may ask about things you want to find out about yourself or your mental health.
 Listing any and all questions about your problem means that you’ve already started probing for answers.